MC-DeltaT/cpu-performance-demos/loop-carried-dependency/README.md

 ### 1-1-chains

 `1-1-chains.s` contains a loop with two independent loop-carried dependency chains of one instruction each.
-One chain is the `dec %rax` loop counter, as in `1-chain`.
-The other chain is an `add %rcx`, which behaves similarly.
+One chain is the `dec rax` loop counter, as in `1-chain`.
+The other chain is an `add rcx`, which behaves similarly.
 Each of these loop-carried dependency chains limits the maximum performance of the loop, but since they do not interact, may still execute in parallel.

 Run the program and measure the number of cycles required: